MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 ---
 <!--
-When we add a service worker, we're able to tell the browser:
+When we add the service worker, we can say "Actually, we've have this file - Don't touch the network".

-"Hey, we'd use to use some javascript to decide what to do with this request" -->
+-->

 # With a Service Worker